oSumAtrIX/dinkleberg/README.md

 - Adding user ids to `include_only` list, separated by a comma, will only track those users.
 Leaving it empty as-is will track all users in the targeted guild.
 Filtering helps with rate limiting and false detection a lot and should be considered to be used.

-- Increase the `sleep_timer` if discord is too slow to update changes on the member count.
+- Increase the `sleep_timer` if Discord is too slow to update changes on the member count.

 ## Usage/ Examples